databricks/terraform-databricks-examples/examples/adb-teradata-demo/README.md

 ![alt text](./charts/cluster.png?raw=true)

-Then follow the notebook examples, to connect to your TD VM public IP:
+Then follow the notebook examples, to connect to your TD VM public IP, below shows how to read from Databricks to TD tables:

 ![alt text](./charts/adb-connection.png?raw=true)